How do I value my business?

 The most important place to start if you are thinking of selling your business is to know its value.

 Almost without exception, a business owner thinks their business is worth more than it is.
 Equally, almost without exception, a business buyer thinks the business is worth less than it is.

-What a seller of a business may not realize, if the buyer needs third-party finance such as an SBA loan is required for the business to sell, the SBA lender has an underwriting process that will only allow the buyer to pay what the SBA lender considers, Fair Market Value.
-For an SBA lender, Fair Market Value includes a downpayment the buyer has in cash and then monthly loan payments the buyer or borrower can service based on the historical cash flow from the business they wish to buy, meet their day to day living expenses and have a little in reserve in case the economy or industry goes soft.
+What a seller of a business may not realize, if the buyer needs third-party finance such as an SBA loan, the SBA lender has an underwriting process that will only allow the buyer to pay what the SBA lender considers Fair Market Value (FMV) for the business.
+For an SBA lender, FMV includes a downpayment the buyer has in cash, monthly loan payments the buyer or borrower can service according to the historical cash flow from the business they wish to buy, meet their day to day living expenses and have a little in reserve in case the economy or industry goes soft.

 What is the value of my business?

 Because valuing a business is such an important part of having any hope of selling a business, with the help of some experts I’ve put together a program called “Value your business in 7 steps.”